On a refinement of the Birch and Swinnerton-Dyer Conjecture in positive characteristic: Introduction

 For example, if $A$ is semistable over $K$ and $L/K$ is tamely ramified, then $\mathcal{T}_{A,L/K}$ vanishes and so we obtain a full verification of our conjecture in this case.

-In the worst case the group $\mathcal{T}_{A,L/K}$ coincides with the torsion subgroup of the subgroup $K_0(\Z[G],\Q[G])$ of $K_0(\Z[G],\R[G])$ and our result essentially amounts to proving a version of the main result of \cite{KT} for the leading terms of the Artin-Hasse-Weil $L$-series attached to $A$ and to each character of $G$.
+In the worst case the group $\mathcal{T}_{A,L/K}$ coincides with the torsion subgroup of the subgroup $K_0(\Z[G],\Q[G])$ of $K_0(\Z[G],\R[G])$ and our result essentially amounts to proving a version of the main result of \cite{KT} for the leading terms of the Hasse-Weil-Artin $L$-series attached to $A$ and to each character of $G$.

-However, even the latter result is new and of interest since, for example, it both establishes the `order of vanishing' part of the Birch and Swinnerton-Dyer conjecture for Artin-Hasse-Weil $L$-series and, in addition, plays a key role in a complementary article of the first two authors in which the conjecture formulated here is proved, modulo the standard finiteness hypothesis on Tate-Shafarevic groups, in the case of abelian varieties $A$ that are generically ordinary.
+However, even the latter result is new and of interest since, for example, it both establishes the `order of vanishing' part of the Birch and Swinnerton-Dyer conjecture for Hasse-Weil-Artin $L$-series and, in addition, plays a key role in a forthcoming complementary article that deals with, modulo the standard finiteness hypothesis on Tate-Shafarevich groups, the case of abelian varieties $A$ that are generically ordinary.

-As a key step in the proof of our main result we shall combine Grothendieck's description of Artin-Hasse-Weil $L$-series in terms of the action of Frobenius on $\ell$-adic cohomology (for some prime $\ell\not= p$) together with a result of Schneider concerning the N\'eron-Tate height-pairing to show that our conjectural formula naturally decomposes as a sum of `$\ell$-primary parts' over all primes $\ell$.
+As a key step in the proof of our main result we shall combine Grothendieck's description of Hasse-Weil-Artin $L$-series in terms of the action of Frobenius on $\ell$-adic cohomology (for some prime $\ell\not= p$) together with a result of Schneider concerning the N\'eron-Tate height-pairing to show that our conjectural formula naturally decomposes as a sum of `$\ell$-primary parts' over all primes $\ell$.

 It is thus of interest to note that in some related recent work Trihan and Vauclair \cite{trihanvauclair2} have adapted the approach of \cite{KT} in order to formulate and prove a natural main conjecture of ($p$-adic) non-commutative Iwasawa theory for $A$ relative to unramified $p$-adic Lie extensions of $K$ under the assumptions both that $A$ is semistable over $K$ and that certain Iwasawa-theoretic $\mu$-invariants vanish.